Pros & Cons of Becoming a Programmer Analyst: Should You Go For It?

 And then there are times when your code doesn't work as expected, and there are last-minute "emergencies" to resolve.
 For example, something you've programmed breaks in production and you have to very quickly figure out why and fix it.

 There will always be executives to please and demanding clients to serve.
-Like many jobs, programmer analysts have to deal with a certain amount of stress.
+Like in many jobs, software developers have to deal with a certain amount of stress.
 But it does vary quite a bit depending on where you choose to work.

 Things like company culture, how projects are managed, and your level of technical knowledge will all have a huge impact on how stressful your job ends up being.
 You just need to find the right fit.